arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 $ apt-get install libpq-dev
 ```

+Other platforms may use a different command to install these libraries.

-Once you've installed the required PostgreSQL libraries, try running `stack build` again.
+Once you've installed the required PostgreSQL libraries, try running `stack
+build` again.
 It should succeed this time.

 Now try running the application: